teachaccess/accessibility-skills-hiring-toolkit/roles/quality-assurance-tester.md

   - Record results of accessibility tests

 ### Qualifications
+#### Required
-Required: Applicants for the Quality Assurance Tester role are required to have these qualifications:
+Applicants for the Quality Assurance Tester role are required to have these qualifications:
 - Knowledge of digital accessibility and disability inclusion
 - Knowledge of regulations related to digital accessibility (e.g., Section 508, ADA)
 - Knowledge of WCAG 2.1 AA requirements